Search here...

 6. Watering the Garden

-Don’t forget to shut your irrigation systems!
+TIP: Don’t forget to shut your sprinklers and cover your garden hose!

 7. Don’t Forget Your Potted Plants

-If you have plants in containers or pots try to move them to a sheltered area to keep them protected from the cold.
-We suggest moving them into a shed or garage or even planting them in the ground to stay warm.
+We suggest moving them into a shed or garage or even planting them in the ground to stay warmer.
 We put our potted plants behind the shed so they aren’t affected by the wind as much.
 Don’t forget to mulch these plants too!

 8. Check Garden Structures